d0ku/Sword_Word/README.txt

-# Sword_Word
-Typing training program (game), to be used in terminal

 Aim of this program is to help you develop keyboard typing skill, without looking at keys

 It's just a simple training program, i plan to add training modes in future